gnolang/gno/gnovm/tests/README.md

 ## `stdlibs`: testing standard libraries

-These contain standard libraries which are only available in testing.
+These contain standard libraries which are only available in testing, and extensions of them, like `std.TestSkipHeights`.

 ## other directories